lyzs90/e8tbot/README.md

 If you're starving and would like recommendations for food in the vicinity, look no further.
 At the moment, Coconut will make recommendations from [HungryGoWhere](www.hungrygowhere.com) when you submit your location.

-Coconut is available on Facebook Messenger, [@coconutbot](https://www.messenger.com/t/coconutbot) and Telegram [@coconutsgbot](https://telegram.me/Coconutsgbot).
+Coconut is available on Facebook Messenger, [@coconutbot](https://www.messenger.com/t/coconutbot).
 Note that **Send Location** only works on mobile.

 ## Upcoming Features

-- Rank by distance or ratings
-- Specify type of food to narrow down your choices
+- Support for more food searches
 - Add more food review websites
 - Personalized recommendations